zkintro/zkintro/content/es/01_friendly-introduction-to-zero-knowledge.md

 ### Conceptos básicos

-We start by introducing some terminology.
-There'll be a few new terms to learn, but as we go along, you'll get the hang of it.

 Empecemos con algo de terminología.
 Vas a encontrarte con algunos términos nuevos, pero a medida que avancemos, te vas a ir acostumbrando.

 - **Protocolo**: sistema de reglas que define la conducta correcta a seguir